 The minor is particularly valuable for students planning to live and work in the region or in states with strong Hispanic ties.
 Latin America is an area of ever-growing importance to the United States, and Florida is a primary gateway to the region.

-Latin American studies at Stetson University is enhanced by the many opportunities afforded to students to study and experience life directly in the region.
-Students must complete at least one experientially-oriented credit-bearing course as part of the minor.
-This can include the mentored field experience, study abroad in Latin America and approved internships.
+Stetson University's Latin American Studies program is enhanced by the many opportunities afforded to students to study and experience life directly in the region.
+Students must complete at least one experientially oriented credit-bearing course as part of the minor.
+This can include the Mentored Field Experience, study abroad in Latin America and approved internships.

 Academics and Research